chickazee4/heirloom-ports/README.md

 as the project is in early development i have not added & updated authorship notices and version numbers on all of the components. as an interim measure, assume that any components marked as solely authored by gunnar ritter or solely altered by gunnar ritter may have also been changed by me, chickazee4 (contact lyndsay@vivaldi.net), and should be treated as though they mention me as an author. they should also be advanced by 1 minor version number (i.e. displayed as 1.20.0 but read as 1.20.1). permanent notices will be inserted in individual files ASAP but are not immediately plausible as i work on setting up project infrastructure.

 keep in mind that the BSD man page for `ar`, included here, states that it is GNU ar, but it isn't. as far as i can tell, the BSD team just copied the GNU ar man page because the BSD version worked the same way. to be clear, nothing in the project is licensed under the GNU GPL except for FindPAM.cmake, though some libraries are licensed under the LGPL.

+## documented build errors & workarounds
+problem: cpio and pax builds fail with clang
+fix: build them with an alternative C compiler by setting the CMAKE_C_COMPILER variable locally in cpio/CMakeLists.txt or comment out the top-level add_subdirectory command in CMakeLists.txt (better fix pending)

+problem: macOS build fails
+fix: try building with gcc instead of appleclang. macOS is not currently supported and if this fails anyway there's nothing much you can do short of adding macOS functionality yourself and submitting a PR.